MISSIONS AND OUTREACH OPPORTUNITIES

 GREENSBORO URBAN MINISTRY

 Another option is to serve at Weaver House.
 For GUM Weaver House meals we need need 5-7 volunteers to prepare their own menu for roughly 70 (Call weaver house front desk the Monday before to verify number).
 Arrive in time to have dinner prepared by 6:45 serving time.
 Should be cleaned up and heading out by 7:30 at the latest.
 No pork products or pasta please.
 Up to $250 reimbursement for food.
-Need volunteers October 18 and December 20.
-Questions contact Stephanie Vannoy 336-202-6222 or svannoy78@gmail.com.If you’d like to serve at Weaver House, you can visit our church sign up link here: https://www.signupgenius.com/go/5080d4ca9a722a1fd0-weaver#/
+We need volunteers July through December.
+Questions contact Amy Travis, atravis@christgreensboro.org.
+If you’d like to serve at Weaver House, click the link above for details and the schedule.

 BACKPACK BEGINNINGS